Introduction to Open Access Movement

 - Submitting your research article to OA journals, when there are appropriate OA journals in your field;

-- Depositing your pre-print or post-print in institutional and/or disciplinary open access repositories (for example IMT E-prints, Repec, Arxiv);
+- Depositing your pre-print or post-print in institutional and/or disciplinary open access repositories (for example IRIS, Repec, Arxiv);

 - Depositing your PhD thesis in fulltext version in an institutional repository;